Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Compare RatesStart Now →

 Follow the cellphone and texting laws in Colorado.
-It’s not just about the penalties; it’s dangerous to drive while distracted.
+It’s not just about the penalties; driving while distracted is dangerous.

 Points System

-Like many states, Colorado has a points system in place that tracks driving infractions.
-Too many points accrued in a specific time frame can mean suspension of your driver’s license.
+Like many states, Colorado has a points system for tracking driving infractions.
+Accruing too many points in a specific time frame can suspend your driver’s license.
 Colorado also has different thresholds for different driver types.

-Take a look at this table for an overview of the points system structure for drivers under the age of 18.
+Look at this table for an overview of the points system structure for drivers under 18.

 Colorado Points System for Drivers Under the Age of 18